 Job Description of an Appraiser

-Real estate appraisers are probably the most abundant in this industry, they are responsible for assessing commercial or residential property that individuals want to sell or buy.
-They assess square footage, amenities, land, and anything associated with the value of the property involved.
 Automobile companies also hire appraisers to determine damages to vehicles caused by an accident.
-These appraisers often travel to the involved vehicle and take pictures and assess how much the insurance company should pay for repair costs for the damages.
+Because of this, appraisers often travel to vehicles and take pictures and assess how much the insurance company should pay for damages.
 Other appraisers work in the healthcare industry for insurance companies or doctor’s offices processing medical claims from doctors and hospitals and determine what will be covered and what will not be covered.

 Appraisers work outside and are traveling most often to various locations within their community.
 Hours can vary and may be required to work evenings and weekend to accommodate request by clients.
 Many times they are at the mercy of the claimants schedules.
 They can work for government or state agencies, insurance carriers, or other enterprises that require appraisals.